OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 #### Overview

-[//]: # (The app does not rely on symmetric cryptography with hardcoded keys as a sole method of encryption.)

 This test case focuses on hardcoded symmetric cryptography as the only method of encryption.
 Following checks should be performed:

 - identify all instance of symmectric cryptography